What is Blackboard Ally?

 Ally creates alternative formats of your course files based on the original.
 These formats are made available with the original file so students can find everything in one convenient location.

 You don’t need to do anything.
-The alternative formats are created for you.
+The alternative formats are created for you, but the more accessible the content you create, the more accessible those alternative formats will be.

-Select Alternative formats to see the different formats now available to your students.
+Click on the Alternative formats icon to see the different formats now available to your students.

 What if I don’t want to generate alternative formats?

-If the file you’ve uploaded’s use is restricted by copyright, or you simply don’t want students to be able to generate alternative versions of it, you can turn Ally off for that individual file.
+If use of a file you’ve uploaded is restricted by copyright, or you simply don’t want students to be able to generate alternative versions of it, you can turn Ally off for that individual file.

 To do this, access the Alternative formats screen and click on the drop-down at the top of the window and choose – Disable alternative formats for this file.